- You can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.

 The Windows 11 taskbar’s centralized icons are the most obvious change from its predecessors.
 In previous platforms, icons ran from left to right along the taskbar.
 All the Windows 11 taskbar shortcuts are positioned from the center.

-The centralized icons give Windows 11’s taskbar (and the overall desktop) a bit of a new look.
+The centralized icons give Windows 11’s taskbar (and the overall desktop) a new look.
 Yet, it’s debatable whether centralized icons genuinely enhance the taskbar.

 There’s also a Snap Group feature that enables you to set up snap layouts for grouped app windows.
 The Windows 11 taskbar displays thumbnail previews for Snap Group layouts users can click to open.